alto9/signal9-advisor/ai/brainstorm/Roadmap.md

 # Signal9 Advisor - Project Roadmap

 ## Project Overview
-Signal9 Advisor is a comprehensive financial analysis platform that provides AI-powered investment insights through automated data processing, sentiment analysis, and personalized recommendations.
-The platform leverages real-time financial data, news sentiment, and advanced analytics to deliver actionable investment intelligence.
+Signal9 Advisor is an open source cloud-based investment analysis platform that provides comprehensive fundamental data analytics and insights.
+The platform leverages rule-based analysis of fundamental financial data to deliver educational insights for informed investment decision-making.
+This roadmap covers Epic 1: Foundational Data Analysis (Rule-Based).

 ## Architecture Vision
-The platform is built on a robust, event-driven architecture that efficiently processes financial data from multiple sources while maintaining data quality and system reliability.
-The architecture emphasizes scalability, cost-effectiveness, and real-time responsiveness.
+The platform is built on a robust, event-driven architecture that efficiently processes fundamental financial data from AlphaVantage while maintaining data quality and system reliability.
+The architecture emphasizes scalability, cost-effectiveness, and educational value delivery.

 ## Phase Structure